 - 8 mushrooms, sliced

-- 2 tbsp chipotle en abobo (less if you don't want it spicy)
+- 2 tablespoon chipotle en abobo (less if you don't want it spicy)

-- 0.5 tsp each of: cumin, paprika, ground coriander and dried oregano
+- 0.5 teaspoon each of: cumin, paprika, ground coriander and dried oregano